-Under the Health Insurance Act (Ontario) and Regulations thereto, the Hospital is primarily funded by the Province of Ontario in accordance with budget arrangements established by the MOHLTC through the TCLHIN.
+Under the Health Insurance Act (Ontario) and Regulations thereto, the Hospital is primarily funded by the Province of Ontario in accordance with budget arrangements established by the MOH through the TCLHIN and presently OH.
 Operating funding with no restrictions is recorded as revenue in the fiscal year to which it relates.
 Restricted contributions are recognized as revenue in the year in which the related eligible expenses are incurred.
-Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated, and collection is reasonably assured.
+Unrestricted contributions are recognized as received can be reasonably estimated, and collection is reasonably assured.

-The extent to which the MOHLTC/TCLHIN funding has been received, with the stipulated requirement that the Hospital provide specific services, and these services have not yet been provided, the funding is deferred until such time as the services are performed.
-In the event that the services are not performed in accordance with the funding requirements, the funds received in excess of monies spent could be recovered by the MOHLTC or TCLHIN.
+The extent to which the MOH/TCLHIN funding has been received, with the stipulated requirement that the Hospital provide specific services, and these services have not yet been provided, the funding is deferred until such time as the services are performed.
+In the event that the services are not performed in accordance with the funding requirements, the funds received in excess of monies spent could be recovered by the MOH, TCLHIN of OH.

-Contributions externally restricted for the purchase of capital assets are deferred and amortized on a straight-line basis, at a rate corresponding with the amortization rate of the related assets.
+Contributions externally restricted for the purchase of capital assets are deferred and amortized on a straight-line basis, at a rate corresponding with the amortization rate of the related capital assets.